-Premise Liability Lawyers in Pittsburgh, PA
+Premises Liability Lawyers in Pittsburgh, PA

-Premise liability law concerns the legal responsibility of a property owner or tenant for accidents or injuries incurred by others on their property.
+Premises liability law concerns the legal responsibility of a property owner or tenant for accidents or injuries incurred by others on their property.
 A tenant often is considered liable as if he or she were an owner.

 The laws vary by state.
 In some states, the court will decide upon the owner’s liability based upon the status of the injured person.
-In other states the law will place greater emphasis on the condition of the property where the accident occurred.
+In other states, the law will place greater emphasis on the condition of the property where the accident occurred.

 Types of Accidents

-Premise liability law may pertain to many types of accidents that can occur in many different circumstances.
+Premises liability law may pertain to many types of accidents that can occur in many different circumstances.
 Some examples include: